OSHA’s Top 10 Violations for 2019

 From platform lift trucks to fork trucks and those built for over-the-road hauling, OSHA standard 1910.178 covers the safety requirements for these hulking pieces of machinery.

-Clarion Solution: It isn't just the people using powered industrial trucks and forklifts that need protection but the people around them.
-Clarion has the forklift safety labels and signs you need to protect workers, visitors, and subcontractors from forklift traffic accidents and injuries.
+Clarion Safety Solution: It isn't just the people using powered industrial trucks and forklifts that need protection but the people around them.
+Clarion Safety has the forklift safety labels and signs you need to protect workers, visitors, and subcontractors from forklift traffic accidents and injuries.

 Violation #8: Fall Protection - Training Requirements

-Clarion Solution: Support your fall prevention program and reinforce training on proper safety procedures with safety labels and signs.
-Clarion offers a variety of trip hazard signs and slip, trip and fall labels – and we can create unlimited custom options in line with your specific program or hazards.
+Clarion Safety Solution: Support your fall prevention program and reinforce training on proper safety procedures with safety labels and signs.
+Clarion Safety offers a variety of trip hazard signs and slip, trip and fall labels – and we can create unlimited custom options in line with your specific program or hazards.

 Violation #9: Machine Guarding